 Financial Aid (Need-based) Appeals

 We recognize that the Free Application for Student Aid (FAFSA) may not always portray a clear picture of your financial situation.
 If the FAFSA does not adequately reflect your current situation, or your financial circumstances have changed since you submitted the FAFSA, you may request a re-evaluation of your financial aid eligibility.
-We encourage you to complete the Special Circumstance Appeals Form.
+We encourage you to complete the Special Circumstance Appeals Form (new students [2023-24], returning students).
 Please read the form carefully, choose the circumstance that best fits your situation, and provide all the information requested.

 In reviewing your completed form, the RWU FA Appeals Committee will consider your situation and determine any possible changes that may be made to your federal, state, and institutional aid resources.
 Keep in mind financial situation does not guarantee that additional assistance is possible.